 Who we are

-LexOrbis is a comprehensive intellectual property law firm based in New Delhi, India with clients from all geographies and ethnicities.
+LexOrbis is a comprehensive intellectual property law firm based at 3 strategic locations i.e. Delhi, Mumbai and Bengaluru, India with clients from all geographies and ethnicities.

 With their profound domain knowledge and extensive practice experience, our attorneys play a significant role in the intellectual property policy development space.